jerryjappinen/bellevue-docs/tooling/production.md

 - All static assets will be copied ofer to a the assets directory, and all related URLs resolved.
 - Source maps will be generated for debugging production.

-As server-side rendering is not yet included in this template, the result of the production build is simply a collection of static assets, i.e. files that you can serve over any simple server, be it on Node, Apache, Nginx or other.
+The resulting package is simply a collection of static files, that you can serve with any serve (Node, Apache, Nginx or etc.).

 ## Running the build scripts